holochain/docs-pages/src/pages/get-started/index.md

 If we now run the test again, it will pass.

-SHOW RUNNING THE TEST AND IT PASSING.
+TODO: SHOW RUNNING THE TEST AND IT PASSING.

 What about updating comments?
-When someone updates a comment, the original create validation rules will still get enforced.
+Remember that in Holochain, because the source-chain is an appen only ledger, updating a comment is really creating a new comment and marking the old comment as delted.
+Thus, when someone updates a comment, the create validation rules will still get enforced because a new comment entry gets created.

 ### 6.2.
 Advanced (inspecting the actions)

 Permissions on updates and deletes

-In `post.rs``, there is a function that enables us to update a post.
+In `post.rs`, there is a function that enables us to update a post.

 ```rust
 pub fn validate_update_comment()
 ```

 Here we can create a validation rule that requires that the editor of a comment is the original author of that comment.
-Edit the `validate_update_post`` function as follows:
+Edit the `validate_update_post` function as follows:

 ```rust
 pub fn validate_update_post(